briansimoni/stereodose/README.md

 Obtain the client ID and secret by creating an app in the Spotify developer dashboard, and set the callback to http://localhost:3000/auth/callback

-You can generate a random AUTH_KEY by switching to the scripts directory `go run secret_generator.go`
+You can generate a random AUTH_KEY by switching to the scripts directory

+`go run secret_generator.go`

+If you don't want to use a .env file, you can use regular system environment variables instead.

-Once you have the .env file set:
+Once you have the variables set:
 `docker-compose up`
 and you're all set to start writing code.